Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

 \subsubsection{Automated Essay Scoring}

-AES aims to develop a system to score an essay automatically, where the written text is given as the input and the system summarizes its quality as a score.
+AES aims to develop a system to score an essay automatically, where the written text is given as the input and the system summarizes its quality as a score:

+where $s$ is a holistic score and $\mathbf{f}(E)$ is a set of features derived from an essay $E$.
 The challenge of this task lies in understanding the content of the essay by modeling the different facets of the text.
-Until now, a series of methods have been developed to automatically score the essays.

 \textbf{Datasets.} The Cambridge Learner Corpus-First Certificate in English exam (CLC-FCE)~\cite{yannakoudakis:acl2011} is a widely used dataset for AES tasks.
-It provides both the holistic score and the manually tagged linguistic error types such that it makes possible to evaluate the instructional feedback of the developed AES systems.
-It is worth noting the dataset is annotated with the prompt of the essay, which indicates the topic of the essay.
+Usually, a dataset is annotated with the prompt of the essay, which indicates the topic of the essay.
+Moreover, it provides both the holistic score and the manually tagged linguistic error types such that it makes possible to evaluate the instructional feedback of the developed AES systems.
 The Automated Student Assessment Prize (ASAP) is a Kaggle competition released for AES.
-A similar dataset TOEFL 11 corpus~\cite{blanchard:ets2013} contains essays from TOEFL exams, and it comes with a three-level proficiency annotation, which facilitates the AES research with the consideration of the difficulty level.
-Instead of holistic scores, fine-grained instructional annotation is needed for dimension-specific essay scoring research.
-International Corpus of Learner English (ICLE) and Argument Annotated Essays (AAE)~\cite{stab:coling2014} are two datasets containing essays annotated with the perspectives of structure organization, thesis clarity, prompt adherence, and argument persuasiveness.
-There are a few AES datasets, which are designed for other languages such as Chinese~\cite{wang:springer2021}.
+A similar dataset ELLIPSE~\cite{alex:kaggle2022} contains essays from English language learners of the diverse difficulty levels.
+Instead of holistic scores, scores along different dimensions of essay quality are needed.
+International Corpus of Learner English (ICLE++)~\cite{li:naacl2024} is a dataset containing essays annotated with the perspectives of structure organization, thesis clarity, prompt adherence, and argument persuasiveness.
+There are a few AES datasets, which are designed for other languages such as Chinese~\cite{wang:ccl2021}.
 We display the details of the above datasets in Table~\ref{tab:aes_dataset}.